-The FT742-DM (Direct Mount) fits directly onto a 33.7mm pipe and meets the WMO standards for wind sensors, making it ideal for a wide range of meteorological applications.
+The FT742-DM (Direct Mount) fits directly onto a 33.7mm pipe and is ideal for a wide range of meteorological applications.

 The FT742 Direct Mount is designed to fix directly to a pipe (33.7mm nominal).
 The wind direction datum is indicated by an 'N' on the lower section of the sensor, above one of the mounting screws.

 ❷ - Pass the cable through the pipe and attach it to the sensor.

 ❸ - Slide the sensor firmly down over the pipe until it sits flat on the pipe.

 ❹ - Rotate the sensor to align the datum (N).

 ❺ - Tighten the mounting screws carefully to ensure an even distribution of pressure.

 The FT7 Series sensor requires a supply voltage of 12V-30V DC (24V DC).
 The power supply should be capable of supplying of 6A (max) if the heater is enabled, or 30mA if it is not.
 All electrical connections are made to the sensor via a multipole connectors manufactured by Fischer or ODU (in the case of digital sensors, using cable side connectors of the following part numbers: SE104Z053-130/8.7 or SX2F1C-P05NJH9-0001 respectively.
 In the case of analogue sensors, using cable side connectors: SS104Z129-1 or SX2F1C-P08NJH9-0001 respectively).

 The pinout from the base of the Direct Mount sensor is as follows: